abredvik/frame-interpolation/README.md

 # frame-interpolation
 ## Description
 This project attempts to solve the following task:
-Given two images taken from two different views and their accompanying depth maps, generate a novel view of the scene.
+*Given two images taken from two different views of a scene and their accompanying depth maps, generate a novel view of the scene.*

 For the purposes of this project, the images are assumed to be taken by a stereo setup and rectified.
 The depth maps are assumed to be pixel disparity derived